 Below, we explain the key things you should look for in a provider when seeking a managed cloud solution.

-If you are handing over responsibility for managing your cloud infrastructure, it’s vital that the service provider has the expertise to carry out the tasks effectively.
+If you are handing over responsibility for managing your cloud infrastructure, the service provider must have the expertise to carry out the tasks effectively.
 With there being so many cloud models today, it is important that besides being able to manage monitoring, optimisation and resource management, your provider also knows how to work with public, private, hybrid and multi-clouds, as well as with solutions such as IaaS, PaaS and SaaS.

 You should look for a provider, like eukhost, that employs in-house cybersecurity expertise and which deploys advanced security tools, such as next-gen FortiGate firewalls, to protect your cloud infrastructure from intrusion, malware and DDoS attacks.
 Your provider must also have an understanding of your company’s compliance and governance needs so that it can help you achieve compliance with regulations like GDPR and PCI DSS.

 Your chosen provider should also have solutions for disaster recovery and business continuity, such as continuous cloud backups and the ability to maintain uptime even if natural disasters take a data centre offline.